fostroll/corpuscula/doc/README_CORPORA.md

 ```
 **NB:** it will create/update config file `.rumor` in your home directory.

-If you won't do it, ***Corpuscula*** will try to keep corpora in the directory
+If you won't set the root directory, ***Corpuscula*** will try to keep corpora
-where you installed it.
+in the directory where it's installed.

 Next method allows to receive currently set root directory:
 ```python